data-and-design/data-and-design.github.io/recruiting.md

 We're interested in work that can both contribute new ideas to scientific communities, and also make a practical difference in people's everyday lives.

 We're primarily doing this work in the areas of _accessible data visualization_ and _data ethics_.
 What do these areas have in common?
 Part of the underlying motivation of our work is to understand how the design of software can shape inclusion and exclusion in society.
-Making new software is a way to study this relationship and also try to create change.
+Making new software is a way to study this relationship and also work to create change.

 **Accessible data visualization**